Photo by: VisitBritain/Ben Selway

 Route: Various routes across Britain

 For those seeking more than just a scenic ride, clients can try one of Steam Dream’s luxurious multi-day steam train excursions which include the option to book Pullman-style fine dining.
-Highlights include The Sunset Steam Express (10 July and 21 August 2025) from Paddington, offering clients a nostalgic steam train journey through the scenic Chiltern Hills at sunset, featuring an optional luxurious fine dining experience with Champagne.
+Highlights include The Sunset Steam Express (check website for details) from Paddington, offering clients a nostalgic steam train journey through the scenic Chiltern Hills at sunset, featuring an optional luxurious fine dining experience with Champagne.

 Ravenglass and Eskdale Railway